msteblu/horiseon_refactor/README.md

 Updating the HTML file with semantic elements:
   <img src="assets/images/html.png" width="550px">

-Updating the CSS file to be more accessible:
+Updating the CSS file to be more accessible (consolidating and organizing the structure of the file):
   <img src="assets/images/css.png" width="550px">